 And so, on some deeper level phrasal verbs must make sense.
 We may not be able to explain adequately how we know what they mean but we do know what they mean.
 For example, as children we didn’t struggling to remember the difference between ‘to take up’ and ‘to take on.’
 We understood it intuitively.

 Likewise, when we come across a new phrasal verb like ‘lawyer up’ or, ‘wind down’, we instantly understand the meaning, even though no one has told us its denotation.

 What an amazing power we native speakers have.
-Wouldn’t you love to share this gift with your ESL students?
-The TEFL teacher who helps their students crack the code of phrasal verbs would be the best teacher they’d ever meet in their lives.
+The TEFL teacher who helps their students crack the code of phrasal verbs would be the best teacher an ESL student has ever meet in their lives.